goerz/jupytext.vim/README.md

 ## Configuration

-The following settings in your `~/.vimrc` may be used to configure the plugin:
+The plugin has the following settings.
+If you want to override the default values shown below, you can define the corresponding variables in your `~/.vimrc`.

 *   `let g:jupytext_enable = 1`

     You may disable the automatic conversion of `ipynb` files (i.e., deactivate this plugin) by setting this to 0.

+*   `let g:jupytext_command = 'jupytext'`

+    The CLI `jupytext` command to use.
+You may include the full path to point to a specific `jupytext` exectuable not in your default `$PATH`.

 *   `let g:jupytext_fmt = 'md'`